ShaifArfan/react-todo-app/README.md

 ## Getting Started

-The recommended way to get started with the project is Follow the `YouTube tutorial`.
+The recommended way to get started with the project is Follow the [YouTube tutorial](https://youtu.be/W0Uf_xu350k).
 You will find all the step-by-step guides.
 Or you Can start the project on your own by following the guide below.

 After getting the starter files, you need to go the file directory and run